Dejan Poljaković

-Dejan Poljaković (born 6 April 1973) is a Croatian football midfielder.
+Dejan Poljaković (born 6 April 1973) is a Croatian retired footballer who played as a midfielder.

 Club career

 Poljaković played his early career in Serbia.
 He played with FK Bačka 1901 before joining FK Spartak Subotica playing with them in the First League of FR Yugoslavia.
 In 2001, he joined Újpest FC and played in the Hungarian Nemzeti Bajnokság I in 2001–02.
-In 2002–03 he played with Ujpest til the winter-break, when he moved to HNK Rijeka playing in the Croatian First League.
+In 2002–03, he played with Ujpest til the winter-break, when he moved to HNK Rijeka playing in the Croatian First League.